-If you have been arrested for selling drugs in Phoenix or even, in some cases, possessing illegal drugs with the suspicion of intent to sell, it is possible that you will also be charged with illegal control of an enterprise.
+If you have been arrested for selling drugs or even, in some cases, possessing illegal drugs with the suspicion of intent to sell, it is possible that you will also be charged with illegal control of an enterprise.
 This very serious charge can result in a felony conviction on its own, but it is often seen in relation to other felony drug charges.
-If you have questions about what happens next after a charge of illegal control of an enterprise, read through the following basic information and contact a skilled Phoenix criminal defense lawyer to talk about how it relates to your specific situation.
+If you have questions about what happens next after a charge of illegal control of an enterprise, read through the following basic information and contact an experienced criminal defense lawyer to talk about how it relates to your specific situation.

 What Does the Law Say?

 A.R.S. §13-2312 defines illegal control of an enterprise as when a person, “through racketeering or its proceeds, acquires or maintains, by investment or otherwise, control of any enterprise.”

 “Racketeering” related to felony drug charges in Arizona might be defined as engaging in any of the following for financial gain, whether actual or intended:

 - Illegal drug sales or trafficking

 - Obstructing police investigations

 So, as you can see, you may be slapped with a charge of illegal control of an enterprise if you are believed to have been selling drugs in Arizona for financial gain with the help of others.